PeterKoka1/ISLR-chapter-exercises/README.md

-# AISL_Chapter_Exercises
-Springer Text, An Introduction to Statistical Learning with Applications in R applied exercise solutions
+# An Introduction to Statistical Learning with Applications in R Chapter Exercises

+Solutions to applied exercises for each chapter

+## Technologies Used:
+**Languages**:
+R